 Now, we have identified twenty different groups of functions within lubridate that share the exact same dependencies.
 We could explore each group of functions for potential consolidation.

-1. Edge direction was previously Independent -> Dependent.
-It was changed to Dependent -> Independent in version v0.3.0.
-The new convention follows the Unified Modeling Language (UML) framework, a widely used standard for software system modeling.↩︎
+1. This follows the Unified Modeling Language (UML) framework, a widely used standard for software system modeling.↩︎

 2. Examples from version 1.7.3 of Lubridate↩︎